 The ufdbGuard plugin needs a supported version of BIND named.
-At this moment the supported versions are 9.16.45 and 9.18.211 on RHEL/CentOS/Rocky Linux/AlmaLinux versions 8 and 9, and Ubuntu versions 20.04 LTS and 22.04 LTS.
+At this moment the supported versions and 9.18.211 and 9.20.1 on RHEL/Rocky Linux/AlmaLinux versions 8 and 9, and Ubuntu versions 20.04 LTS, 22.04 LTS and 24.04 LTS.
 Consult the support desk for support of other versions of named on other Linux or FreeBSD platforms.